-The art world is experiencing a shift, perhaps one of the greatest of its time, thanks to the advent of NFTs.
+The art world is experiencing a shift, perhaps one of the greatest of its time.
+Thanks to the advent of NFTs.

 Many NFT art collectors have taken their assets into blockchain-based virtual worlds like Decentraland and Cryptovoxels.
 Those platforms make it possible to build NFT galleries online.
-The NFT Art Marketplaces themselves also have an NFT gallery presence within the Metaverse.
+The NFT Art Marketplaces also have an NFT gallery presence within the Metaverse.

 This month we are taking the online gallery experience even further with our NFT gallery partnership with Maltese artist Mark Mallia.